Lauritzen Bulkers ensures green heat

 The crew and guests on board “Hedvig Bulker” got a glimpse of Olympic stardust, when the delegation was joined by Hedvig Lærke Berg Rasmussen – who the vessel was named after in 2011 at a naming ceremony in Hakodate, Japan.
 Hedvig Lærke won a bronze medal for Denmark together with Anne Dsane Andersen in women’s pair rowing at the Olympic Games in Rio de Janeiro, Brazil this summer.

-The Olympic bronze medalist, who is the daughter of Søren Rasmussen, Senior Manager Projects & Business Analysis in Lauritzen Kosan, received a warm welcome by the Filipino crew and the rowing star took her time to show the crew and guest on board Hedvig Bulker her medal and shared how she experienced the exciting final in Rio back in August.
+The Olympic bronze medallist, who is the daughter of Søren Rasmussen, Senior Manager Projects & Business Analysis in Lauritzen Kosan, received a warm welcome by the Filipino crew and the rowing star took her time to show the crew and guest on board Hedvig Bulker her medal and shared how she experienced the exciting final in Rio back in August.

-“I am very excited to have the opportunity to see the vessel again and this time actually being able to go on board and I am honored and overwhelmed by the welcome I have received from the crew,” said the Olympic rower.
+“I am very excited to have the opportunity to see the vessel again and this time actually being able to go on board and I am honoured and overwhelmed by the welcome I have received from the crew,” said the Olympic rower.

 The 22-year old Olympic star is not ready to hang up the oar and is already looking forward to the 2020 Tokyo Olympic Games.